antiguatechlabs/antigua-tech-labs/memory-bank/activeContext.md

 - Implemented the Features section with custom components
 - Created textWithGradient utility for consistent gradient text styling
 - Set up the GitHub Actions workflow for deployment to Vercel
+- Implemented language-based routing with support for English and Spanish
+- Created middleware for language detection and redirection
+- Restructured content files to support multilingual content
+- Updated components to use language context for content loading

 ## Active Decisions

 ### Content Management Approach

-The project has adopted a file-based content management approach using JSON files in the `/content` directory.
+The project has adopted a language-based content management approach using JSON files organized by language in the `/content` directory.
 This decision allows for:

 - Easy content updates without code changes
 - Clear separation of content and presentation
+- Multilingual support with language-specific content files
+- Dynamic content loading based on the selected language
 - Potential for future expansion to a headless CMS if needed

 ### UI Library Integration